-- A. On z/OS or i5/OS, PowerExchange processes and passes user IDs and passwords to the operating system for authentication, as follows: - 1.
-PowerExchange converts the user ID to uppercase. - PowerExchange checks whether the operating system is configured to handle mixed-case passwords. - If so, PowerExchange passes the user ID in uppercase and the password in the case that you supplied it to the operating system for authentication. - If not, PowerExchange converts the password to uppercase and passes the user ID and password to the operating system for authentication.
+- A. On z/OS or IBM i, PowerExchange processes and passes user IDs and passwords to the operating system for authentication, as follows: - 1.
+PowerExchange converts the user ID to uppercase. - PowerExchange checks whether the operating system is configured to handle mixed-case passwords. - If the operating system is configured to handle mixed-case passwords, PowerExchange keeps the password case as is. - If the operating system is not configured to handle mixed-case passwords, PowerExchange converts the password to uppercase.
+On z/OS, if the password is longer than eight characters, which indicates it is a passphrase, PowerExchange keeps the case in which the password case was entered. - 3.
+PowerExchange passes the user ID and password to the operating system for authentication.